-In the viewfinder, tap 🔯 to open the advanced options.
+In the viewfinder, tap to open the advanced options.
 You can change the camera settings by scrolling through the list.
-After selecting the option, tap the Back Key 🥃.
+After selecting the option, tap the Back Key

-Шў Touch if you want to change the viewfinder menu. Ð Zoom in or out.
-Z Defines and controls the amount of sunlight entering the photo. ٩ Focuses on a specific spot.
-Selects photo resolution.
+9 3 To take a photo, say one of the following words: Cheese, Smile, Whiskey, Kimchi or LG.
+Defines and controls the amount of sunlight entering the photo.
+[2] Tap to select the focus mode.
+W3M Selects photo resolution.
 If you choose high resolution, file size will increase, which means you will be able to store fewer photos in the memory.
-MODE Finds the appropriate color and light settings for the current environment.
-ISO The ISO rating determines the sensitivity of the camera's light sensor.
+PATE The ISO rating determines the sensitivity of the camera's light sensor.
 The higher the ISO, the more sensitive the camera.
 This is useful in darker conditions when you cannot use the flash.
-WB Improves color quality in various lighting conditions. • Applies artistic effects to your pictures. \odot Sets a delay after the capture button is pressed.
-This is ideal if you want to be in the photo. Ŷ Activate this to use your phone's location-based services.
-Take pictures wherever you are and tag them with the location.
-If you upload tagged pictures to a blog that supports geo tagging, you can see the pictures displayed on a map.
-NOTE: This function is only available when the GPS function is active.
+ALVB Improves color quality in various lighting conditions.
+Applies artistic effects to your pictures. ৩ Sets a delay after the capture button is pressed.
+This is ideal if you want to be in the photo.
+If you set Auto review on, it will automatically display the picture that was just taken.
+Activate this to use your phone's location-based services.
+A NOTE: This function is available when the GPS function is active or connected network.
+Selects a shutter sound.